Bogdan-Fai/Business_Analytics02/README.md

 2. Find descriptions of concepts and terms and put them in a glossary.
 3. Add new identified stakeholders to the stakeholder directory.
 4. Specify attributes of new stakeholders.

-💡 [Tap here](https://forms.yandex.ru/cloud/65b908cf2530c20871f533df/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.